Images (3)

 DefinitionThis section has been translated automatically.

-Probably traumatically induced, solitary, painless, xanthomatous neoplasm, which is preferably observed on the oral mucosa (especially hard palate or gingiva).
+Probably traumatically induced, solitary, painless, xanthomatous neoplasm, which is preferentially observed on the oral mucosa (especially hard palate or gingiva) but also in the genital area.

 EtiopathogenesisThis section has been translated automatically.